STENS66/Retro-asteroid-war/README.md

 ![Capture d'écran du jeu Python-Blackjack](https://github.com/STENS66/Retro-asteroid-war/blob/main/images/game.png?raw=true)

-## Installation

-Executable (Windows 10/11 - 64 bits)
+## Installation (Windows 10/11 - 64 bits)

-Download the latest version of the Retro-asteroid-war.exe executable from the Releases section of this repository.
+Download the latest version of the Retro-asteroid-war executable from the Releases section of this repository.
 Double-click the downloaded file to launch the game.

 You can download the latest version of the application here: https://github.com/STENS66/Retro-asteroid-war/releases